Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 [^10-denotion]: The program interprets a card value of '10' as 'T'.

 [^value]: The numerical or symbological representation of a card.
-Ordering of values from highest value to lowest value is as follows: A, K, Q, J, 10[^10-denotion], 9, 8, 7, 6, 5, 4, 3 and 2.
+Ordering of values from highest value to lowest value is as follows: A, K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3 and 2.
 A "Jack", "Queen", or "King" card is also nicknamed a "face card".

 [^hand]: The five cards a player is holding in [poker](https://en.wikipedia.org/wiki/Poker).
-Eace card has a value[^value].
+Eace card has a value.
 Do note that the card's magnitude actually represents the numerical score of the card.
-Each card also has a suit[^suits] it belongs to.
+Each card also has a suit it belongs to.

  [^suits]: [poker](https://en.wikipedia.org/wiki/Poker) has four possible suits a card may belong to: 'Clubs', 'Diamonds', 'Spades', or 'Hearts'.
-The suit do not affect a card's value, but _may_ affect the hand's[^hand] rank[^rank].
+The suit do not affect a card's value, but _may_ affect the hand'snrank.

-[^hand-strength-quality-score]: The quality or score of the particular [poker](https://en.wikipedia.org/wiki/Poker) hand's[^hand] rank[^rank].
+[^hand-strength-quality-score]: The quality or score of the particular [poker](https://en.wikipedia.org/wiki/Poker) hand's rank.
 Denoted by an integer in the program.
 Scores are ordered from lowest to highest in the order of 1 to 10.
-A hand's rank score, quality, or strength is different to the hand's definitive score[^definitive-score-deep-evaluation].
+A hand's rank score, quality, or strength is different to the hand's deep evaluation score[^definitive-score-deep-evaluation].

 [^definitive-score-deep-evaluation]: The determined score, quality, or strength evaluated by the [algorithm's](#the-algorithm) deep evaluation process[^deep-evaluation].
-Used if two hands[^hand] compared have the same rank[^rank] in the program.
+Used if two hands compared have the same rank when comparing.

-[^deep-evaluation]: The [algorithm's](#the-algorithm) process to get a hand's[^hand] definitive score[^definitive-score-deep-evaluation].
-The hand is turned into an integer vector representing only its values[^value], discarding its suits[^suit], and sorting this vector result.
-The vector is sorted by [frequency of appearance](https://dictionary.cambridge.org/us/dictionary/english/frequency), and then by value[^value].
+[^deep-evaluation]: The [algorithm's](#the-algorithm) process to get a hand's score[^definitive-score-deep-evaluation] when dealing with ties.
+The hand is turned into an integer vector representing only its values, discarding its suits, and sorting this vector result.
+The vector is sorted by [frequency of appearance](https://dictionary.cambridge.org/us/dictionary/english/frequency), and then by value.
 The sorted vector then undergoes bitwise shifting operations to obtain a numerical value.
-This numerical value is the hand's definitive score when compared agaisnt another hand of similar rank[^rank].
+This numerical value is the hand's definitive score when compared agaisnt another hand of similar rank.
 The larger numerical value 'wins' in the comparison.

 [^poker-ranks-table]: 1 is regarded as the "weakest" rank score, and 10 is regarded as the "strongest" rank score.
                       *Suit and Value Denotion*
                       Suits (Symbol): C: "Clubs", S: "Spades",  H: "Hearts", D: "Diamonds".
                       Values (Symbol): T: "10 or ten", J: "Jack", Q: "Queen", K: "King", A: "Ace".

 [^acelow]: An Ace-low straight is still considered a straight, but the lowest valued one.
 In the program it is given a rank score between that of a [three-of-a-kind](#poker-ranks-table), but lower